Overstuffed School Schedules vs. The Learning Lifestyle

 There’s a new school year coming up, and as you plan it can be tempting to create a school schedule that would stagger a grad student.
 I know — I’ve been there.
 I’ve started school years with so many classes planned for my boys that it would have taken 16 hours a day to finish.

 Fortunately, I always got a reality check.
 It usually arrived around lunchtime of the first day or so, with the realization that we’d finished maybe 2/3 of the essentials, and there was absolutely no way that anyone’s attention span was going to last through the remaining fourteen electives.

-Over time, I learned that we could study any number of topics without weariness if we did two essential things:
+Over time, I learned that we could study any number of topics without weariness if we adopted Charlotte Mason’s wise advice on short lessons, and did two other key things:

 - Eliminate busywork

 Busywork, in my opinion, kills the joy of learning for most children.
 There are always a few students who seem to enjoy filling in blanks in workbooks or writing answers to all the review questions in a chapter before taking the test.
 However, time spent doing those things is often time wasted.

 I would much rather see young people reading attentively, annotating the text, narrating, taking notes or sketching maps and diagrams.
 We never did tests (other than the year end assessments of language arts and math that was required by the state), but if your students must take a test, try having them take it after a careful reading and narration.
 If they pass the test, they move on; if they don’t pass, they can do the relevant review questions.